KasuniAmanda/KasuniAmanda/README.md

 - 📫 How to reach me **kasuniamanda174@gmail.com**
 <br>
-🔭 I’m a 3rd-year ICT undergraduate passionate about Software Development.

 <br>
 🎨 I love creating clean, user-friendly digital experiences and working on real-world projects.